FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 The demo will read the certificate 'aws_codesign.crt' from your host filesystem and save it in memory.

-### 5.3 Build an application binary with a higer version number, to be downloaded and activated on the device
+### 5.3 Build an application binary with a higher version number, to be downloaded and activated on the device
 To perform an OTA firmware update, you must go through these steps:
 1. Increment the version of the binary and create the signed binary image.
 2. Upload this image to an S3 bucket and create an OTA Update Job on the AWS IoT console.